 - 1. Vikram Samvat owes its origin to .....

-- (a) Lord Buddha (b) Ashoka
+- (a) Lord Buddha

+- (b) Ashoka

 - (c) Vikramaditya

 - 2. Vikramaditya is famous for his .....

+- (a) Wisdom

-- (a) Wisdom (b) Justice
+- (b) Justice

+- (c) Honesty

-- (c) Honesty (d) Love for his subject
+- (d) Love for his subject

-- 3. The labourers dug out a block of marble slab supported on the hands and wings of stone-angels numbering .....
+- 3. The labourers dug out a block of marble slab supported on the

-- (a) A dozen (b) Twenty

-- (c) Twenty-five (d) Thirty-one

-- 4. The judgement-seat of Vikramaditya was made of .....

-- (a) Gold (b) Silver

-- (c) Iron (d) Stone

-- 5. When the king of Ujjain was making his first attempt to sit on the throne of Vikramaditya ..... - (a) His judges and priests warned him against doing so - (b) The shepherd boy stood in his way and stopped him from going to the throne - (c) One of the angels told him to purify himself to be worthy to sit on it and flew away - 6.
-The king of Ujjain could not occupy the throne because ...... - (a) He was not as just as Vikramaditya - (b) His heart was not as pure as that of a little child - (c) He had desired to possess the riches of others - 7.
-The angel asked the king to go and fast and pray for three days so that - (a) Somebody else could try to ascend the throne - (b) No one might occupy it - (c) The king might purify himself and be worthy to sit on the throne - 8.
-The shepherd-boy sitting on the mound looked changed because he - (a) Listened to the complaints - (b) Was no ordinary boy - (c) Got the spirit of knowledge and justice - (d) Had to decide the disputes - 9.
-The guilty trembled before Vikramaditya because - (a) He was very cruel (b) He was unjust - (c) He was intelligent enough to know their guilt - (d) He looked very fearful
+hands and wings of s tone-angels numbering (a) A dozen (b) Twenty (c) Twenty-five (d) Thirty-one 4.
+The judgement-seat of Vikramaditya was made of (a) Gold (b) Silver (c) Iron (d) Stone 5.
+When the king of Ujjain was making his first attempt to sit on the throne of Vikramaditya (a) His judges and p oriests warned him against doing so (b) The shepherd be going to the three by stood in his way and stopped him from one (c) One of the ange to sit on it and fl els told him to purify himself to be worthy ew away 6.
+The king of Ujjain could not occupy the throne because (a) He was not as ju st as Vikramaditya (b) His heart was no ot as pure as that of a little child (c) He had desired t o possess the riches of others 7.
+The angel asked the king to go and fast and pray for three days so that (a) Somebody else could try to ascend the throne (b) No one might occupy it (c) The king might throne purify himself and be worthy to sit on the 8.
+The shepherd-boy because he sitting on the mound looked changed

+(a) Listened to the complaints

+- (b) Was no ordinary boy

+- (c) Got the spirit of knowledge and justice

+- (d) Had to decide the disputes

+- 9. The guilty trembled before Vikramaditya because

+- (a) He was very cruel

+- (b) He was unjust

+- (c) He was intelligent enough to know their guilt

+- (d) He looked very fearful

-- 10. The king could not sit on the judgement-seat of Vikramaditya because - (a) He was afraid of the cowherd boy - (b) Every day he was pushed aside by an angel - (c) He thought himself to be unworthy of it - (d) He wanted to be a just king
+- 10. The king could not sit on the judgement-seat of Vikramaditya because

+- (a) He was afraid of the cowherd boy

+- (b) Every day he was pushed aside by an angel

+- (c) He thought himself to be unworthy of it

+- (d) He wanted to be a just king